multiversx/mx-docs/docs/developers/tutorials/interactors-guide.md

 ## Conclusion

 The interactors are a versatile tool that greatly simplifies various processes around a smart contract, including deployment, upgrades, interaction, and testing.
 These tools not only save time but also offer a robust starting codebase for Rust developers.
-They also provide a valuable learning opportunity for non-Rust developers to explore async Rust and other advanced features.
+They also provide a valuable learning opportunity for non-Rust developers to explore asynchronous Rust and other advanced features.

 We highly recommend experimenting with these interactors, as they are efficient time-savers and are likely to be expanded with even more features in the future.
 By incorporating these practices, you can ensure that your smart contract functions as intended, providing a reliable and efficient service to users on MultiversX.